yiyunlinch/zahnihero/README.md

 ## Approach

 I combined hardware (ESP32-C6, INMP441 microphone, and LEDs) with a Supabase-powered database and a simple web interface.
 The development focused on delivering clear feedback, minimizing distractions, and providing parental insight.

+### Vibration sensor

 ![ZahniHero Prototype](images/all.jpg)

 Originally, I planned to use the SW-420 vibration sensor (first row, left).
 However, during testing, the sensor couldn’t reliably distinguish between tooth brushing and non-brushing activity — the output values ranged unpredictably from 100 to 1000.

 So I tried two other vibration sensors: the ADXL335 (first row, middle) and a piezoelectric sensor (first row, right), as well as the INMP441 microphone (second row).
 Among the two vibration sensors, the ADXL335 gave relatively satisfactory results.
 Although the values were still a bit unstable, the difference between brushing and not brushing was noticeably larger.
 Tested picture below.

 ![ZahniHero Prototype](images/ADXL335.jpg)

+### Microphone sensor

-However, in discussion with Jan, he preferred that I test the I2S sound sensor — which I eventually chose to use in the final version.
+In discussion with Jan, he suggested that I test the INMP441 Microphone sensor — which I eventually chose to use in the final version.

 ![ZahniHero Prototype](images/final.jpg)